KennethJAllen/turn-sequence/README.md

 ### Approach

-To answer this question, I decided to sample paths between two destinations in a city, count the number of left and right turns, and calculate the ratio of the number of left-then-right and right-then-left turns to the number of left-then-left and right-then-right turns.
+To answer this question, paths are sampled between pairs of points in a city, count the number of left and right turns, and calculate the ratio of the number of left-then-right and right-then-left turns to the total number of turn pairs.

 ### How do you sample paths from a city?